nagarajbhat/academic-kickstart/content/authors/admin/_index.md

 I am passionate about telling stories behind the data.
 Skilled in Python,Data visualisation and Machine learning.
 I've previously worked as a software Engineer building websites in Django,flask.

-I am currently participating in #100DaysOfCode challenge,where I share my coding journey,  Check out my progress [here](https://github.com/nagarajbhat/100DaysOfCode).
+I am currently participating in the #100DaysOfCode challenge, where I share my coding journey,  Check out my progress [here](https://github.com/nagarajbhat/100DaysOfCode).

 Apart from that I write poetry and play Table tennis in my free time.